kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 - Create a new Remote Environment
 - Delete the Remote Environment
-- Update Remote Environment configuration
+- Update the Remote Environment configuration

-All operation can be done from within the `Console UI` or using `Kubectl` - command line tool.
+You can perform all these operations using the Console UI or kubectl.

 All Remote Environments are installed in the `kyma-integration` Namespace.